ARM-DOE/ACT/docs/source/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ARM Community Toolkit could always use more documentation, whether
+Atmospheric data Community Toolkit could always use more documentation, whether
-as part of the official ARM Community Toolkit docs, in docstrings,
+as part of the official Atmospheric data Community Toolkit docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/AdamTheisen/arm-community-toolkit/issues.
+The best way to send feedback is to file an issue at https://github.com/ANL-DIGR/ACT/issues

 If you are proposing a feature: